tommeagher/redesign/README.md

 The frustrations that came out of these introductions were probably all too familiar to anyone who's worked in a newsroom:
 - There's a huge need for interactive news development, but very little value is placed on it by newsroom leaders.
-- Organization's operating structures get in the way.
+- An organization's operating structures get in the way.
 - Data/news apps teams are seen as toys rather than integral.
-- The desk structure of a print paper carries over to tech product.
+- The desk structure of a print paper carries over to the online product.
 - Each team is disconnected from the others.
 - Everyone is reproducing the same problems we've always had.
 - If it's a team of one, that person can sometimes be allowed to do what they want, if they stay under the radar.